 There's no homesickness here on Halloween!
 Students in the residence halls decorate their floors in a campus-wide competition and dress up to pass out candy as faculty and staff members walk their children through the buildings.
 Which hall has proved most popular in the past?
 The Davis Hall basement with all its crafts and games!

 Mass on Wednesday evenings in the fall and spring are celebrated outdoors in the Marian Grotto, one of the most serene and spiritual places on campus.
-While the Grotto has been relocated periodically as campus has expanded, this is one tradition that is staying put!
+While the Grotto has been relocated periodically as the campus has expanded, this is one tradition that is staying put!

 You know what we're talking about.
 While you can't plan to partake in this tradition, you can almost guarantee that you'll be an unwilling participant, usually at 2 a.m. on the coldest, wettest night of the year.